How to Install GitHub Desktop on Ubuntu Linux

 Option 3: Install GitHub Desktop via Flatpak

 Flatpak delivers GitHub Desktop in a sandboxed container with isolated dependencies.
-Likewise, this approach provides consistent behavior across Ubuntu versions and other distributions while maintaining application security through restricted system access.
+This approach provides consistent behavior across Ubuntu versions and other distributions while maintaining application security through restricted system access.

-If Flatpak is not installed on your system, follow the Flatpak installation guide for Ubuntu to set up the runtime and Flathub repository before proceeding.
+If Flatpak is not installed on your system, follow the Flatpak installation guide for Ubuntu to install the runtime and configure system repositories before proceeding.
+This enables universal package installation across distributions.

 Enable Flathub Repository